 Whether you are apologizing for the misunderstanding or the inconvenience, or because you messed up, an apology can go a long way.
 This doesn’t mean that you are wrong, but it doesn’t hurt to admit that you are sorry the person had a bad experience.

-Be creative, personal and brief
+Be creative, personal, and brief.

-Some well-known businesses have done a fantastic job at responding to reviews with humor and have caught a lot of public attention and free publicity from doing so.
-Concocting clever responses to negative reviews is a bit more energy exhaustive and time consuming, but it can pay off — most people appreciate humor.
+Some well-known businesses have done a fantastic job responding to reviews with humor and have caught a lot of public attention and free publicity from doing so.
+Concocting clever responses to negative reviews is a bit more energy exhaustive and time consuming, but it can pay off because most people appreciate humor.
 For example, KFC managed to address an incident where its restaurants ran out of chicken with just the right mix of humor and sincerity:

 Of course, it is important to take into consideration your industry’s audience to assess if this is an appropriate angle for you to take.

 Humorous response or not, don't simply copy and paste responses, especially if you're addressing a problem that affected numerous people.
 This can lead to the customer feeling as though you did not actually hear him or her.
 Offer to follow up privately, and invite the customer to return.

 While you cannot fully satisfy 100% of your customers 100% of the time, it's important to understand that most customers simply want their frustrations to be heard.
 What can you do to improve your processes moving forward?
 What can you learn from this?
 Handling negative reviews in a positive manner is pertinent for the success of businesses, as people are increasingly turning to other shoppers’ advice when making purchasing decisions.
 Keep in mind that your customers are your greatest learning tool for discovering ways to improve.

 How have you handled negative reviews?
 Let us know in the comments!